boostercloud/booster/packages/rocket-auth-aws-infrastructure/README.md

     minLength?: number                       // Minimum length, which must be at least 6 characters but fewer than 99 character
     requireDigits: boolean                   // Require numbers
     requireLowercase: boolean                // Require lowercase letters
-    requireSymbols: boolean                  // Require a special characters
+    requireSymbols: boolean                  // Require special characters
     requireUppercase: boolean                // Require uppercase letters }
-  mode: 'Passwordless' | 'UserPassword'      // One time password the user must be a phone number | User Password mode, the user must be a valid email.
+  mode: 'Passwordless' | 'UserPassword'      // If Passwordless, the user must be a phone number.
+If UserPassword, the user must be a valid email.
 }
 ```